jidongxiao/CSCI1200-DataStructures/hws/07_search_engine/README.md

    - No credit (significantly incomplete implementation) (-8)
    - Putting almost everything in the main function.
 It's better to create separate functions for different tasks. (-2)
    - Function bodies containing more than one statement are placed in the .h file. (okay for templated classes) (-2)
-   - Missing include guards in the .h file.
-(Or does not declare them correctly) (-1)
    - Functions are not well documented or are poorly commented, in either the .h or the .cpp file. (-1)
    - Improper uses or omissions of const and reference. (-1)
    - At least one function is excessively long (i.e., more than 200 lines). (-1)